-Stretching over 123 kilometres along the southern coast of Queensland, Fraser Island is the largest sand island in the world, and was inscribed on the World Heritage List in recognition of its natural values as an outstanding example representing ongoing ecological and biological processes and as an example of superlative natural phenomena.
+Stretching over 123 kilometres along the southern coast of Queensland, K'gari (Fraser Island) is the largest sand island in the world, and was inscribed on the World Heritage List in recognition of its natural values as an outstanding example representing ongoing ecological and biological processes and as an example of superlative natural phenomena.

-It is a stunningly beautiful, every changing sandscape that offers holiday makers a variety of experiences in the great outdoors; romantic beachside escapes for honeymooners; fun family fishing holidays; couples retreats; hiking holidays; four-wheel-drive adventure holidays; time out lazing poolside sipping cocktails; bird watching... you name it... and best of all its only 45 minutes from the Hervey Bay mainland.
+It is a stunningly beautiful, every changing sandscape that offers holiday makers a variety of experiences in the great outdoors; romantic beachside escapes for honeymooners; fun family holidays; couples retreats; hiking holidays; 4WD adventure holidays; time out lazing poolside sipping cocktails; and best of all its only 50 minutes by ferry from the Hervey Bay mainland.

-Fraser Island features complex dune systems, which are still evolving, and the array of dune lakes is exceptional in terms of number, diversity and age.
+K'gari (Fraser Island) features complex dune systems, which are still evolving, and the array of dune lakes is exceptional in terms of number, diversity and age.
 The highest dunes on the island reach up to 240 metres above sea level.
-Forty perched dune lakes (half the number of such lakes in the world) can be found on the island.
+Forty perched dune lakes can be found on the island.
 A surprising variety of vegetation grows on the island, ranging from coastal heath to subtropical rainforests.
 It is the only place in the world where tall rainforests are found growing on sand dunes at elevations of over 200 metres.

-For more information on Fraser Island visit fraserisland.net.
+For more information on K'gari (Fraser Island) visit fraserisland.net.